Vindexus/DungeonWorld/classes/medium.md

 - [ ] **Magi**
 Domain: magic and the arcane
 Move: When you roll a 7-9 while casting a spell, you may choose to take 1 instability instead of choosing from the provided list.
-On a 10+ you may take 1 instability to double the effects or the number of targets.

 - [ ] **Mender**
 Domain: healing and restoration
 Move: When you heal yourself or another, add +1d4.
 When healing you may choose add an additional +1d6 and gain 1 instability.

-- [ ] **Scholar**
-Domain: knowledge and learning
-Move: `something with Spout Lore`

-- [ ] **Scoundrel**
-Domain: deceipt and trickery
-Move: `something with lying or hiding, maybe defy danger`

 - [ ] **Warrior**
 Domain: battle and combat